universedocs/Universe-Docs/README.md

 |0.4.0|Every 6 months or less|iOS, iPadOS, macOS, Windows, Android|Software professionals, school students, home makers, college students, workers, individuals, companies|	Software with all platform support|Swift UI, Kotlin (Stock Android and Base language), OneUI (Samsung), MIUI (Xiaomi), ColorOS (Oppo), EMUI (Huawei), Python using Qt and GTK UI (Linux)|Food recipe, school interactive book, and training document collections, other apps using predefined data from data repositary, teaching in class or in meeting, better UI, offline access, private documents, personal document collections, export to text or PDF, printable books,all platforms|
 |0.5.0|Every 6 months or less|iOS, iPadOS, macOS, Windows, Android|Software professionals, school students, home makers, college students, workers, companies, individuals|Software with Daas Support and more document collections|DaaS for Companies/Individual (IoT, Robot, Applications), More Document collections (requirement, design, issue, algorithm)|Food recipe, school interactive book, and training document collections, other apps using predefined data from data repositary, teaching in class or in meeting, better UI, offline access, private documents, personal document collections,export to text or PDF, printable books, all platforms, full DaaS, software development document collections|
 |0.6.0|Every 6 months or less|iOS, iPadOS, macOS, Windows, Android|Software professionals, school students, home makers, college students, workers, companies, actor, actress, individuals, shops|	Software with all no code features and more document collections|More no code items, ui control validation, More Document collections (Forms, Personal Page, Shopping)| Create custom applications, Food recipe, school interactive book, and training document collections, other apps using predefined data from data repositary, teaching in class or in meeting, better UI, offline access, private documents, personal document collections, export to text or PDF, printable books,all platforms, full DaaS, software development document collections, full no code,form filling, personal page document collections, shop document collections|

+## License

+MIT License.
+Can copy or do whatever you want!
+Instead of creating competitive product it is better we cooperate and do one thing!

 ## Job requirements: